 Click here to see my full photography portfolio!

 Pick a Photographer With a Photography Style You Love

 If you book someone with a dark editing style, don’t expect them to know that you want your photos edited in a bright and airy style.
 Photographers, in general, do not give unedited images to clients, nor will they re-edit images over and over until the client is satisfied, so don’t just book an inexpensive photographer and expect to be able to edit/dictate what they do.
-By selecting someone with a portfolio you find beautiful and a style you know you love, you can rest assured that you will get similar looking images that you will be happy with.
+By selecting someone with a portfolio, you find beautiful and a style you know you love, you can rest assured that you will get similar looking images that you will be happy with.

 – During the consultation/meeting with the photographer, tell them what you want!
-If you have any ideas for the theme, color scheme, location, time of day, etc. let the photographer know so they can do their best to give you what you want.
-If it isn’t something they are capable of (say for instance you want underwater shots of your newborn’s baptism and they don’t have the proper equipment for that), or something they don’t do (some photographer don’t do weddings or birth photos for instance), they can let you know before you book.
+If you have any ideas for the theme, color scheme, location, time of day, etc., let the photographer know so they can do their best to give you what you want.
+If it isn’t something they are capable of (say, for instance you want underwater shots of your newborn’s baptism and they don’t have the proper equipment for that), or something they don’t do (some photographer don’t do weddings or birth photos for instance), they can let you know before you book.

 – Do you want them to edit your weight?
 Straighten your teeth?
 Whiten your smile?
 Change your hair color?
-Ask if this is something they do before booking, as most photographers don’t do heavy editing and if a client requests it, they have to outsource it to an editing team which will cost you extra.
+Ask if this is something they do before booking, as most photographers don’t do heavy editing, and if a client requests it, they have to outsource it to an editing team which will cost you extra.

 – Are you looking for specific props or backdrops?
-If so, your photographer may have something similar, if not you will have time to find and order something suitable.
+If so, your photographer may have something similar.
+If not, you will have time to find and order something suitable.

 Read the Contract You Are Given